aselshall/pr/README.md

 Final presentations will take place on **April 22 (6:00–7:30 pm)** or as scheduled during class, and location will be announced once scheduled.
 Alternatively, you can present your work at Eagle X ([details](https://www.fgcu.edu/eaglex)) for extra credit.
 Winning an Eagle X Research Award guarantees an “A” grade, provided that the project report is submitted.
 Your presentatin should be well-organized, professional, with visual aids.
 Your presentation should follow the guidelines and rubric discussed in progress meetings.

 ### Project Report
 Students must complete and report on their independently chosen projects.
-Required submissions include a progress report, and final report.
-The progress report is ungraded but will receive instructor feedback to improve the final report.
-The project report is due by April 24 at 11:59 pm.
+Required submissions include a interim report, and final report.
+The interim report is ungraded but will receive instructor feedback to improve the final report.
 Your reports must be professional, polished, and free of errors.
 You must adhere to citation and plagiarism policies including including proper references.
 You need to follow the guidelines and rubric discussed in progress meetings.

 ### Late Assignment Policy
 - If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.